supertanglang/KMS-activator/README.md

 use SppExtComObjPatcher.cmd if you want to uninstall the project afterwards.

-Notes:<br />
-* This project support activating KMS-Client editions of:
+This project support activating KMS-Client editions of:<br />
 * Windows 7/8/8.1/10
-* Windows Server 2008R2/2012/2012R2
+* Windows Server 2008 R2/2012/2012 R2
 * Office 2010/2013/2016

 Credits:<br />